surma/surma.dev/content/things/rust-to-webassembly.md

 <!-- more -->

 A long old time ago, I wrote a blog post on [how to compile C to WebAssembly without Emscripten][c to wasm], i.e. without the default tool that makes that process easy.
 In Rust, the tool that makes WebAssembly easy is called [wasm-bindgen], and we are going to ditch it!
-At the same time, Rust is a bit different in that WebAssembly was always a first-class target for Rust and the standard library is laid out to support it out of the box.
+At the same time, Rust is a bit different in that WebAssembly was always a first-class target and the standard library is laid out to support it out of the box.

 ## Rust to WebAssembly 101

 Let’s see how we can get Rust to emit WebAssembly with as little deviation from the standard Rust workflow as possible.
-If you look around the internet, a lot of articles and guides tell you to create a Rust library project with `cargo init --lib` add this line to your `Cargo.toml`:
+If you look around the internet, a lot of articles and guides tell you to create a Rust library project with `cargo init --lib` and add this line to your `Cargo.toml`:

 |||codediff|toml
   [package]